oernster/3D-printing-info/README.md

 # 3D-printing-info

 ## Useful 3D printing information.
+This repo has been created and maintained over a period of 8 years or more.

 ## If you find this repository of use and would like to offer me a tip for creating and maintaining it then please feel free to buy me a coffee via paypal: